dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 #### Recommendation

+We highly recommend to carefully review any canister code that makes async inter-canister calls (`await`).
+If two messages access (read or write) the same state, review if there is a possible scheduling of these messages that leads to illegal transactions or inconsistent state.

 See also: "Inter-canister calls" section in [How to audit an Internet Computer canister](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister)

 To address issues around message ordering that can lead to bugs, one usually employs locking mechanisms to ensure that e.g. a caller (or anyone) can only execute an entire call (which involves several messages) once at a time.
 A simple example is also given in the [community conversation](https://www.youtube.com/watch?v=PneRzDmf_Xw&list=PLuhDt1vhGcrez-f3I0_hvbwGZHZzkZ7Ng&index=2&t=4s) mentioned above.